Scan your app for the low-level muck. Free.

 DNSSEC off and no CAA record round out the checklist a "researcher" will pad their extortion email with.

-Get the exact fix for each issue plus one copy-paste prompt you hand straight to your AI (Cursor, Claude, v0) to fix it all.
+Every issue in plain English with the exact fix, worst-first — plus one copy-paste prompt you hand straight to your AI (Cursor, Claude, v0) to fix it all at once.

 Yesterday evening we got a friendly-looking email.
 Someone had “found a security issue” on one of our sites and asked, politely, whether we ran a bug bounty.
 We don't.
 We said thanks and that we'd take a look.